skip to content

 Senior Research Associate; Sometime Director

-Charles Jones is Emeritus Reader in International Relations in the Department of Politics and International Studies, a Fellow of Wolfson College, and a former Director of the Centre of Latin American Studies.
+Charles Jones is a Senior Research fellow and Emeritus Professor in International Relations in the Department of Politics and International Studies, a Fellow of Wolfson College, and a former Director of the Centre of Latin American Studies.
 He has worked extensively on the past and contemporary international relations of Latin America, especially the Southern Cone, and is author of El Reino Unido y América (Madrid, 1992) and The North-South: A Brief History (London, 1983).
 Early work concentrated on economic relations between Argentina and Britain.
 A more recent book, American Civilization (University of London SAS, 2007), deals with hemisphere commonalities and contests the illusions of United States exceptionalism and western cultural homogeneity.
 Current research interests include Argentine nineteenth-century history.

 Felipe Krause